klahnakoski/mo-auth/docs/device-flow.md

         &audience              = https%3a%2f%2flocahost%2fquery
         &scope                 = openid%20email%20query%3asend

-### Human authentication
+### Browser authentication

-The Human will navigate the authentication screens of the Auth0, and the third party.
+The Browser will navigate the authentication screens of the Auth0, and the third party.
 The Authenticator and the Device know nothing about this process.

 ### Server gets callback

-After the Human and third parties have agreed authentication has happened, Auth0 will redirect the browser to the `callback` endpoint of the Authenticator.
+After the Browser and third parties have agreed authentication has happened, Auth0 will redirect the browser to the `callback` endpoint of the Authenticator.
 Here is an example of the callback

     http://dev.localhost:3000/annotation/device_callback
         ?code  = GM730ri5HpYWA-Zo